bigfix/developer.bigfix.com/site/reference/types/grub-bootable-image.md

 # rootnoverify of &lt;grub bootable image&gt; : grub device

-Root device, designated as &amp;quot;no-verify,&amp;quot; that is associated with the bootable image.
+Root device, designated as "no-verify," that is associated with the bootable image.

 # savedefault of &lt;grub bootable image&gt; : boolean

-True if bootable image has been designated as &amp;quot;savedefault.&amp;quot; This causes the bootable image to become the default after it has been booted.
+True if bootable image has been designated as "savedefault."
+This causes the bootable image to become the default after it has been booted.

 # title of &lt;grub bootable image&gt; : string